 The structure of a database consists of fields, interests and collections.
-Fields are single-data containers for things like text, a date or a number.
-Interests are fields that can only hold “yes” or “no”.
+Fields are single data containers for things like text, a date or a number.
+Interests are binary fields that can only be positive or negative.
 By adding a collection to a database you add an extra layer to it.
 A collection also consists of single data fields, these fields are identical to the ones used in databases.

-There are many different types of available fields used for specific types of data.
+There are many different types of fields available for specific types of data.
 Among these are text fields, numeric fields and date fields.
-When designing a database most of the interface speaks for itself, but for good measure we'll describe the different aspects of databases below anyway.
+When designing a database most of the interface speaks for itself, but for good measure we'll describe the different aspects of databases below.

 |Numeric field||Only numerical values [0-9].
 Can't be an empty field.
 Always provide a standard value of 0.|

 |Email field||Email field is textfield, intended to safe emailaddresses.|

 |Phone field||Can be specified for fax, mobile and other phonenumbers.|

 |Date and time fields||Date field (yyyy-mm-dd).
 Time field contains the hours, minutes and seconds.|